United States Naval Forces Central Command: Combined Maritime Forces

 After the September 11 terrorist attacks on the United States, Commander, Task Force 150, previously a single-nation U.S. formation, was made into a multinational effort as Combined Task Force 150 (HOA MIO Force), and was given a renewed focus on maritime security and counter-terrorism.
-It was established on 3 February 2002, by Vice Admiral Charles W. Moore.
+It was established on 3 February 2002, by Vice Admiral Charles W. Moore, Commander, US Naval Forces Central Command.
 Over time, it became increasingly involved in combating the rising incidence of piracy in Somalia.

 Combined Task Force 151 was established in January 2009 by Vice Admiral William E. Gortney specifically to address counter-piracy operations.

 Operating alongside CTF 151 and Operation Ocean Shield are other national deployments such as the People's Liberation Army Navy, most recently with "CTF 526" aboard the Type 054 frigate Wenzhou (which had the hull number 526).

 Combined Task Force 153 was established in April 2022 by Vice Admiral Brad Cooper with a mission of maritime security and capacity building efforts in the Red Sea, Bab al-Mandeb, and Gulf of Aden.
 Captain Robert Francis was designated the first CTF-153 commander.

+Combined Maritime Forces Participants

+There are now 46 members of the CMF, including: